Injuns4Trump/Pinboard-2/README.md

 # To get Pinboard 2 running:

-- Install nodejs on your platform of choice.
+- Install Nodejs on your platform of choice.
 It runs on just about every modern operating system out there, even on Android phones via Termux.

 - Install the nodejs dependencies listed in the "package.json" file by opening your Terminal/Command Prompt in the Pinboard-2 folder and typing "npm install".
 // This should automatically install all of the required depencies in a single command.